How to Move to Canada, You Know, Just in Case

 How many provinces are in Canada?

-Canada has 10 provinces.
-Depending on your intended method of entry, you might already know which one you’re going to live in, or you might have no idea whatsoever.
+Canada has 10 provinces and three territories.
+Depending on your intended method of entry, you might already know where you’re going to live, or you might have no idea whatsoever.
 The first thing you should probably figure out is whether or not you want to live in French Canada.
 Do you speak French?
 Do you want to speak French?
 If you can’t answer either of those with an enthusiastic “oui,” then you should probably live in non-French Canada.
-Québec is great, but it’s a big country.
+Québec is great, but Canada is a very, very big country.

 Not necessarily, but it sure will make things easier.
 It boosts your odds of being granted Express Entry, and it allows you to apply to a Provincial Nominee Program if that’s what you’re after.
 What does any of that stuff mean?
 Glad you asked.